HaythamMetawie/Graduation-Project-CSE17/README.md

-# Graduation-Project-CSE17
-A repository for the documentation of graduation project from small notes to the big codes.
+An Intelligent Accelerator for the Convergence of the Iterative Numerical Methods using FPGA-based Emulation technology.
+Supervisors: Dr. M. Watheq El-Kharashi and Dr. Yousra Alkabani.
+Sponsored by: Mentor Graphics Egypt (Mentor Emulation Division).